Applications Currently Being Accepted

-The Child and Adolescent Psychotherapy Studies Program will provide a theoretical framework and practical approach to understanding human development which will, in turn, enhance clinical skills.
+The child and adolescent psychotherapy program will provide a theoretical framework and practical approach to understanding human development which will, in turn, enhance clinical skills.
 Participants will increase their knowledge of how the mind of the child unfolds through patterns of behavior, attachment styles, regression, repetition, fixation, and the development of personality.
 Untangling the web of conflict between parent and child will be explored through the lens of developmental milestones.

-The Child and Adolescent Psychotherapy Studies Program is designed to provide a foundation in the principles, theories, and techniques of psychodynamic psychotherapy with children and adolescents.
+The child and adolescent psychotherapy program is designed to provide a foundation in the principles, theories, and techniques of psychodynamic psychotherapy with children and adolescents.
 Participants in this program are mental health professionals who wish to develop and hone their clinical skills through classroom learning, mentoring and clinical case discussions.

 The participants in this program will gain the support and confidence necessary to develop or expand their private practices or work more effectively with patients in community mental health agencies, schools, universities, and health care settings.

-- Supervision - One year of case supervision (52 weeks).
-If a Candidate wants to affiliate with the Clinic of NJI, two years of case supervision (52 weeks) is required.
+- Supervision – 1 year of case supervision (52 weeks).
+If a candidate wants to affiliate with NJI’s Clinic, two years of case supervision (104 weeks) is required.

 - 140 documented clinical hours working with children and adolescents

-- Clinical Issues: Planning, Interventions Strategies, and Evaluation
+- #107 – Case Seminar: Clinical Issues: Planning, Interventions Strategies, and Evaluation